cbeggs615/StatsSnap/design/concepts/SportsStats/SportsStats.md

 - statistical data (`StatValues`) is managed internally but populated through external syncs (e.g., from an API identified by the Sport’s `source`).
 - default Stats act as a baseline view for fetching, but the concept remains open to dynamic tracking of additional stats per team
 - no actions mutate a Sport’s `defaultStats` after creation — defaults serve as static metadata for display and inheritance purposes.
+- `syncAllSportsStats` is a system-level maintenance action called automatically at startup, on login, or on a daily schedule (decided by user of concept).
+- The `lastSyncTime` field enables freshness checks to prevent redundant syncs (e.g., skip if data was updated within the last 24 hours).
+- This design ensures all data updates occur through verified and consistent syncs, while read operations remain safe and isolated.